HypeCheck

 weak

 Kiwi fruit extract.
-Traditionally used for digestion; limited clinical research available to confirm supplement benefits.
+Traditionally used for digestion and immunity.
+Limited clinical research available.

 weak